trustbloc/trustbloc-did-method/docs/whitepaper/federated_sidetree.md

 This initial concept document represents an introduction to the concepts behind the federated DID method.
 The DID method document is intended to contain both concrete APIs and representations rather than be an abstract framework like the Sidetree protocol.

-### Method naming considerations

-The "multitree" name could refer to the idea that there are multiple representations for the tree format OR that we are federating multiple trees OR both.
-In the context of [multiformats](https://multiformats.io), it is closer to the former.

 ### Concrete implementation considerations

 The next step for this document is to list concrete representations and APIs.
 As a starting point, here are background implementations that may be applicable.